RemiAllio/MitoFinder/README.md

 ## Get and install MitoFinder (Linux)

-Before starting, MitoFinder installation requires ```autoconf``` and ```autoconf``` to be installed.
+Before starting, MitoFinder installation requires ```automake``` and ```autoconf``` to be installed.
 Even if these two tools are often already installed in the linux system, here is the command to install them if necessary:

 ```shell
 sudo apt-get install automake autoconf